Izodine/filemaker-data-api/README.md

         .sortAsc("Genre")
         .sortDesc("Rank");
 ```
-Then, pass it to the FmRequest object through the `sortParams()` method.
+Then, pass it to the FmRequest object through the `sortParams()` httpMethod.

 ```java
     FmRequest request = new FmRequest()